wssc555/dhtcrawler2/README.md

 ## Mongodb Replica set

-It's not related about dhtcrawler, but only Mongodb, try figure it yourself.
+It's not related to dhtcrawler, but only Mongodb, try figure it yourself.

 ## Another http front-end